andrewferrier/wrapping.nvim/README.md

 # vim-wrapping-softhard

+**Note**: this plugin has been deprecated as I am replacing my own usage with that of [vim-pencil](https://github.com/reedes/vim-pencil) which provides similar functionality.

+---

-This is a Vim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping when editing text-like files.
+~~This is a Vim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping when editing text-like files.
 Typically one comes across various text files which have no hard carriage returns to wrap text - each paragraph is one long line (e.g. many Markdown files are like this).
-Other files use "hard" wrapping (like this README, for example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).
+Other files use "hard" wrapping (like this README, for example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).~~

-This plugin makes it easy to quickly flip between the two when files are open, setting the relevant vim settings to make it "natural" to edit the file that way.
+~~This plugin makes it easy to quickly flip between the two when files are open, setting the relevant vim settings to make it "natural" to edit the file that way.
 At the moment, this just changes `textwidth` and `wrap/nowrap`.
-It will also re-map the up and down keys depending on the wrapping style, so they move by screen line in soft mode.
+It will also re-map the up and down keys depending on the wrapping style, so they move by screen line in soft mode.~~

 ## Minimal Configuration